 We mentioned there’s a price to pay, but how about some discount?
 When, for example, the first trumpet had been extracted and edited to perfection, I could ‘save as’ trumpet 2, 3, etc. and make necessary changes to the pitches instead of ‘extracting’ them all from the score.
 The more similarity (e.g. unisons) between the different parts there were, the more this technique made sense.

 On the other hand, this old program allowed varied spacing and positioning of staves to be achieved by selecting and dragging, which is more complicated to do in my current program, which only allows a common level of spacing to be specified between all staves.
-It also allowed the number of bars to a stave to be individually specified, whereas my current program requires the use of a line break tool, which can cause problems in the last stave of the part because there’s nowhere left to go.
+It also allowed the number of bars to a stave to be individually specified, whereas my current program requires the use of a line break and spacing tools.

 Having ‘finished’ my work I check, check and check again.
 I’ve produced a quality control sheet listing every element that had been found, at one time or another, to be wrong, or missing.
 I methodically check each item against the score and each band part.
 Pitch errors can usually be spotted aurally during playback.